Sylvan Dale History – In the Beginning

 Through a lifetime of hopes and dreams solidly based on faith, dedication, and hard work, the Jessups and their two children, David and Susan, increased the 125 acre ranch to a 3,200 acre working guest ranch.
 The Big Thompson flood of 1976 threatened to put an end to the dream, but reconstruction efforts were successful and what was once a summer guest ranch became a year ’round facility.

-The future of Sylvan Dale remains with the Jessup Family, and so do the rich traditions of her past.
-It all adds up to a deeply-rooted sense of belonging.
+The future of Sylvan Dale remains with the Jessup Family and so do the rich traditions of its past.
+Sylvan Dale’s history adds up to a deeply-rooted sense of belonging.
 You can taste it in the hot buttered biscuits–light as a feather, in the distant cry of the coyote, the soft sound of the wind in the pines, and mostly in the warm western welcome that still rings true, “Pull up a chair, join our family table.
 Rest…Relax…Enjoy.”
 This is what life is all about…Sylvan Dale Guest Ranch.

 We will never forget the afternoon of May 12, 1993.
 The Sylvan Dale valley was incredibly beautiful, clad in a spring robe of lush green sprinkled with the magic of wild flowers.
 We gathered on the lawn of the “J” House facing to the west.